 Stacy Mattingly launched the Sarajevo Writers’ Workshop, a bilingual group of poets and prose writers in Bosnia and Herzegovina, in 2012.
 She later co-founded Narrative Collective in Atlanta, Georgia, with poet L.S.
 McKee.
 She has worked as a coauthor on books including, with Ashley Smith, the New York Times bestseller UNLIKELY ANGEL, an Atlanta hostage story released as a feature film, CAPTIVE.
 Stacy teaches as a lecturer in creative writing at Boston University, where she received an MFA in fiction, and at GrubStreet.
 She helped lead the first Narrative Witness exchange (Caracas-Sarajevo) for the University of Iowa’s International Writing Program.
 Stacy has recently completed a first novel, set in the current-day Balkans.

-Stacy Mattingly is coauthor with Ashley Smith of the New York Times bestseller UNLIKELY ANGEL, an Atlanta hostage story now a feature film, CAPTIVE.
-Stacy’s work has appeared in the Oxford American, EuropeNow, the Atlanta Journal-Constitution, and elsewhere.
-In 2012, she launched the Sarajevo Writers’ Workshop, a bilingual collective of poets and prose writers in Bosnia and Herzegovina.
-She has taught creative writing at Boston University and at GrubStreet and helped lead the first Narrative Witness exchange (Caracas-Sarajevo) for the University of Iowa’s International Writing Program.
-Stacy holds an MFA from Boston University, where she was a Marcia Trimble Fellow, a Leslie Epstein Global Fellow, and recipient of the Florence Engel Randall Graduate Fiction Award.
-Her first novel, recently completed, is set largely in present-day Sarajevo.See other articles by Stacy Mattingly
+Stacy Mattingly is coauthor of the New York Times bestseller Unlikely Angel, an Atlanta hostage story now a feature film, Captive, starring David Oyelowo (Selma) and Kate Mara (House of Cards).
+Stacy’s work has appeared in Literary Hub, Oxford American, Off Assignment, EuropeNow, and elsewhere.
+In 2012, she launched the Sarajevo Writers' Workshop in Bosnia and Herzegovina and later helped lead the first Narrative Witness exchange (Caracas-Sarajevo) for the University of Iowa's International Writing Program.
+An Atlanta native, Stacy teaches creative writing at Boston University, where she received an MFA in fiction, and at GrubStreet, and she is assistant professor at Berklee College of Music.
+Her recently completed first novel is set in the present-day Balkans.See other articles by Stacy Mattingly